About StackLens

 Why StackLens exists

-What StackLens covers, who it is for, and how Martek Labs approaches directory curation for AI and SaaS buyers.
+What StackLens covers, who it is for, and how Martek Labs approaches directory curation across business software, healthcare, and operations.

 Updated April 12, 2026

-Built for comparison StackLens is designed for people trying to compare tools quickly, not scroll through vendor fluff.
+Built for comparison StackLens is designed for people trying to compare listings quickly, not scroll through vendor fluff.

 Editorial plus company updates Listings combine directory-written reviews with clearly separated company-managed profile details after claim approval.